wlixcc/SFTP-Deploy-Action/README.md

  **Required** `local_path` of you project, if you want put single file:use path like `./myfile`, if you want put directory: use path like `./static/*`, it will put all files under `static` directory.
 Default to `./*`(will put all files in your repo).

 ### `remote_path`

  **Required** remote_path

+### `sftp_only`

+connection via sftp protocol only, the default value is `false`.
+If your port only accepts the sftp protocol, set this option to `true`.
+However, please note that when this option is set to `true`, the remote folder will not be created automatically.

 ### `args`
 args of sftp cmd, E.g.`-o ConnectTimeout=5`